Yourisrachid/sunnyside-agency/README.md

 ## What is it ?

-The Sunnyside Agency Project was made to practise and show the use of HTML and CSS to recreate a website based on a Figma Layout.
+The Sunnyside Agency Project was made to practice and show the use of HTML and CSS to recreate a website based on a Figma Layout.

 The website is responsive and use semantically correct HTML.